E2 Visa Lawyer

 Nationality and Ownership

 A treaty investor, whether an individual or business, must possess the nationality of the treaty country.
 Determining the nationality of an E-2 company is determined by the nationality of the individual owners comprising that business.
 At least 50 percent of the business in question must be owned by nationals of the treaty country.
 In a corporate structure, the government generally looks to the nationality of the owners of the stock.
-If a business in turn owns another business, then nationality of ownership is traced back to the parent organization.
+If a business in turn owns another business, then the nationality of ownership is traced back to the parent organization.

 Investing a Substantial Amount of Capital